dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_5.md

   - Therefore, $x₀ x₁ …$ is an infinite antichain and it contradicts the hypothesis.

 While this proof is quite simple it is not constructive, constructive proof are more involved.
-See Theorem 3.3 in [Well Behaved Transition Systems](https://arxiv.org/pdf/1608.02636.pdf) such a proof.
+See Theorem 3.3 in [Well Behaved Transition Systems](https://arxiv.org/pdf/1608.02636.pdf) for a constructive proof.

 ### Ideals as limits